wq177/Awesome_Riemannian_Graph_Learning/README.md

 We welcome contributions and suggestions of interesting papers and implementations in the area of Riemannian geometry for graph learning.

-If you have any questions or find something missing, feel free to contact: wanqiqi177@163.com.
+:email: If you have any questions or find something missing, feel free to contact: wanqiqi177@163.com.

 :star: If you find this repository helpful for your research or work, please consider giving it a star!